idesi/webpack-lib-starter/README.md

 * Commitizen
 * Ghooks

-Files built by `Webpack` are outputed to the `lib` directory and `libraryName.min.js` will be the entry point To commit, simply add all changes and then run `npm run commit`
+Files built by `Webpack` are outputed to the `lib` directory and `libraryName.min.js` will be the entry point.

+To commit, simply add all changes and then run `npm run commit`

 Tests are run on every commit and a production, that will minify the code, will start when you publish